Register your Information for Free Stone Samples Sent Express to You!

 Here’s a breakdown of some of the best stone flooring options for homes with pets:

-• Granite: Extremely hard and scratch-resistant, and it comes in a wide range of colors and patterns.
+• Granite: Extremely hard and scratch-resistant, and it comes in a wide range of colours and patterns.
 Well-suited for high-traffic areas like kitchens and entryways.

 • Slate: Offers a beautiful, textured surface that is naturally slip-resistant.
 Its earthy tones create a warm and inviting feel.